-- Grade shall be expressed in relation to geodetic datum. - Grade shall be calculated by taking the average elevation at existing natural grade or finished grade, whichever is the lesser of the points of the polygon having the shortest perimeter that will encompass the outermost walls of the building or structure. - Where it is proposed to construct all or part of a building or structure on land where fill has been placed on top of the natural grade, grade shall mean the plane of elevation of the original natural grade directly below the location of the smallest polygon prescribed in Section 5.18 (b).
-In such a case, the Manager of Inspection Services may require the applicant for the building permit to produce, at their expense, a certificate from a geotechnical engineer or other qualified professional identifying, by means of plans or other satisfactory documentation, the original natural grade. - In a case where it is proposed to construct a building or structure or any part thereof on land where the current surface of the land is below the original natural grade, the current surface of the land shall be deemed to be the natural grade of the land.
+(i) The natural grade shall not include fill that has been placed on top of the original natural grade directly below the location of the smallest polygon prescribed in 5.18(b).
+In such a case, to determine the original natural grade, the Manager of Inspection Services may require the applicant for a building permit to produce, at their expense, a certificate from a geotechnical engineer or other qualified professional identifying, by means of plans or other satisfactory documentation, the original nature grade.

+(ii) In a case where it is proposed to construct a building or structure or any part thereof on land where the current surface of the land is below the original natural grade, the current surface of the land shall be deemed to be the natural grade of the land.